 4. Kids should pass the 5-step test before riding without a booster—

 —and are typically at least 4’9″ (between the ages of 10-12) before they graduate to an adult seat belt.
 “Why?”
 Because adult seat belts are for adults.
 We all want to be the cool parent who lets our kids do the “cool” things their friends are doing, but at the end of the day, would you rather your kid be safe and alive or “cool” and … well, you get the picture.
+Kids who leave their boosters behind before they fit safely without them, well, they’re at risk for really serious injuries or worse.
 To counteract their newfound “uncool”, ultra-safe vibe, buy them those popular new sneakers.
-But, no adult seat belt without passing the 5-step test.
+But keep that booster until they pass the 5-step test.
 Don’t worry, it’ll be here before you know it (and soon after, they’ll be the ones driving).

 5. On that note, the front seat is for teenagers.